awsdocs/aws-doc-sdk-examples/ruby/example_code/workdocs/README.md

 # WorkDocs code examples for the AWS SDK for Ruby (v3)
 ## Overview
-Shows how to create and manage Amazon WorkDocs sites using the AWS SDK for Ruby (v3).
+These examples show how to create and manage Amazon WorkDocs sites using the AWS SDK for Ruby (v3).

 Amazon WorkDocs is a fully managed, secure enterprise storage and sharing service with strong administrative controls and feedback capabilities that improve user productivity.